wanning-lu/coding-log/general.md

 ## Day 4: March 15th, 2023

 I finished writing the tests today, although it took much longer than I expected.
 I also styled the last bit of my PA, but I usually try to style my program as I go.
+I also just completed around 80-90% of my calculator project; all of the functions work, as well as the clear button.
+However, implementing the ability to use decimal points is still a WIP...